mani293/Tic-Tac-Toe/README.md

-It is a Tic tac toe game by using tech python.
+It is a Tic tac toe game by using tech HTML, CSS, JAVASCRIPT.